joeblew999/pb-stack/doc/README.md

 **User** is person that uses the final Software Product.
 They are utilising the code that the Operator build.

 **Single sourcing** in data refers to using a single source of information to generate multiple outputs or documents, rather than creating separate content for each need.

+## Setup

+### Developer

+This Project uses Task files.
+See [TASK](TASK.md)

+### Operator

+Will be off the Github Pages, where binaries can be pulled.

+Task files will be run by the Binaries.

+### User

+Will be off the Web and App Stores ( Desktop and Mobile )

+Task files will be run by the packaged App.

 ## Philosophy